 SIMON FRASER / SCIENCE PHOTO LIBRARY SIMON FRASER / SCIENCE PHOTO LIBRARY

 Foetus.
-Coloured magnetic resonance imaging (MRI) scan of a foetus (blue) in its mother's uterus (womb) during the 36th week of pregnancy.
+Coloured magnetic resonance imaging (MRI) scan of a foetus (pink/yellow) in its mother's uterus (womb) during the 36th week of pregnancy.
 By 36 weeks of age a normal foetus weighs around 2.5 kilograms and has a crown-rump length of approximately 32 centimetres.
-Its internal organs (including its brain, brown, lower centre) are perfectly formed and it has usually turned in the uterus to lie with its head facing the cervix (uterine neck), ready for birth.
-The foetus is connected by the umbilical cord (orange, upper right) to the placenta in the wall of the uterus, where its blood mixes with the blood of its mother.
+Its internal organs (including its brain, dark pink, lower centre) are perfectly formed and it has usually turned in the uterus to lie with its head facing the cervix (uterine neck), ready for birth.
+The umbilical cord (pink, upper right) connects the abdomen of the foetus to the placenta in the wall of the uterus, where its blood mixes with the blood of its mother.

 Model release not required.
 Property release not required.